bioinfo-pf-curie/3-SMART/README.md

-**PART 3 : differential analysis** If you want to compare treated VS untreated please enter treated samples before untreated samples.
+**PART 3 : differential analysis** Create a table of counts with all samples and make the differential analysis.
 Run the following command to do the differential analysis:

     /script/compare_samples.sh -c CONFIG -l INPUT_LIST -s STEP -o OUTPUT_DIR